 Introduction to Careers in Artificial Intelligence

-Education required for Careers in Artificial Intelligence
+Education Required for Careers in Artificial Intelligence

 - To have a career in Artificial Intelligence, you should have at least a CS degree and solid programming fundamentals.

-- You should have a good overview of the main AI techniques and an in-depth understanding of how to apply these techniques in at least one of the areas within multi-agent systems, reasoning, or cognitive processing.
+- You should have a good overview of the leading AI techniques and an in-depth understanding of how to apply these techniques in at least one of the areas within multi-agent systems, reasoning, or cognitive processing.

 Career Path in Artificial Intelligence

 - Academic Careers: To have an academic career in Artificial Intelligence, people usually go for Research or PhDs as it fetches them a great motivation to learn and a stage to prove their abilities in R&D departments.
+Prestigious programs like MIT AIML offer excellent opportunities for those aiming to excel in AI research and development.

 Job Positions